On the Foundation of Algebraic Topology

 The short answer is that the objects in the classical categories simply do not contain any $(-1)$-dimensional object that at the same time is a sub-object contained in every non-empty object and a unit element with respect to join.
 With respect to the category of simplicial complexes, Definition~1 p.~\pageref{DefP1:1} provide such a $(-1)$-dimensional {\it simplicial complex} through $\{\emptyset_o\}$, which is generated by the new empty {\it simplex} $\emptyset_o$.
 Note that this new complex $\{\emptyset_o\}$ also is the simplicial join-unit.
 Maybe this answer becomes more enlightening after a thorough check of the proof of the Eilenberg-Zilber theorem for simplicial join in p.~\pageref{SimplEilenbergZilber}.
 Our externally adjoined element $\wp$ generates the join-unit $\{\wp\}$ that allows an Eilenberg-Zilber theorem for {\it topological} join, resembling the classical one for products.
 The rest is not really category specific and is covered by \htmladdnormallink{{\it homological algebra,} }{http://en.wikipedia.org/wiki/Homological_algebra} as founded in the {\it Cartan-Eilenberg} masterpiece \cite{CartanandEilenberg}, for which the initial impetus was precisely the Künneth Formula.

-That the {\it join}-{\it operation} is at the heart of algebraic topology, becomes apparent, for instance, by Milnor's construction of the universal principal fiber bundle in \cite{23} where he in Lemma~2.1 also reaches the limit for classical algebraic topology as he formulates a reduced version of the non-relative Künneth formula for joins of general topological spaces as (no classical relative version can exist due to the missing $(-1)$-dimensional join-unit):

-i.e. the $``X_2=Y_2=\emptyset\hbox{''}$-case in our Th.~\ref{TheoremP14:4} p.~\pageref{TheoremP14:4}.
+That the {\it join}-{\it operation} is at the heart of algebraic topology, becomes apparent, for instance, by Milnor's construction of the universal principal fiber bundle in \cite{23} where he in Lemma~2.1 also reaches the limit for classical algebraic topology as he formulates a reduced version of the non-relative Künneth formula for joins of general topological spaces as (no \underbar{classical} \underbar{relative} version can exist due to the missing $(-1)$-dimensional join-unit): i.e. the $``X_2=Y_2=\emptyset\hbox{''}$-case in our Th.~\ref{TheoremP14:4} p.~\pageref{TheoremP14:4}.
 Milnor's results, apparently, inspired\ \ G.W.